Wasp Lifespan: How Long Do Wasps Live?

 Pupa

 As the wasp pupates, it begins to transform itself into an adult wasp.
-The color of the pupa starts off white and begins to slowly turn into darker colors that resemble the colors of an adult.
+The color of the pupa starts as white and begins to slowly turn into darker colors that resemble the colors of an adult.
 Once the pupa has fully undergone its transformation, it will break through its cell cap and emerge.

 Adult Wasp

 After the pupa stage is completed, an adult wasp will emerge.
 As the queen continues to lay more eggs, these wasps will take over the nest-building process.
-They will also nurture the young, and search for food for the colony’s expansion.
+They will also nurture the young and search for food for the colony’s expansion.

 Major Threats to the Longevity of a Wasp’s Life